 North Carolina is an excellent location to become a CPA.
 While the national 10 year growth projection for the profession is 10 percent in North Carolina it's a robust 16.1 percent, making the job outlook very good for future CPAs.

 Like other states, in North Carolina you'll be required to pass the national CPA exam, which is considered to be one of the toughest professional exams in the country.
 You must meet specific educational requirements before becoming eligible to sit for the exam.
-One of the very first steps that needs to be completed before earning your bachelor's would be to obtain an AA Accounting Associate's degree.
-In North Carolina you must have 150 hours of accounting credits; unlike other states you may sit for the exam as soon as you earn your BS degree in an accounting subject (but may not become licensed until you fulfill the mandatory 150 hour requirement) as long as you've passed all of the required accounting courses.
+In North Carolina you must have 150 hours of accounting credits; unlike other states you may sit for the exam as soon as you earn your BS degree in an accounting subject, (but may not become licensed until you fulfill the mandatory 150 hour requirement) as long as you've passed all of the required accounting courses.
 This is an advantage as you can conceivably earn your degree, take the exam, and begin fulfilling the experience requirement while completing the required college courses.

 North Carolina Educational Requirements